 What is eye cancer?

-Eye cancer encompass all forms of cancer that affect the eyelids, eyes and eye orbit.
+Eye cancer, otherwise referred to as ocular oncology, encompass all forms of cancer that affect the eyelids, eyes and eye orbit.
 These tumours can be benign or malignant.
 In most cases they are benign, but tumours can grow larger over time and cause eye problems due to the compression of other structures in the area.

 The main intraocular tumours include: